Amalthea (mythology): Nurse of Zeus

-Amalthea is the figure most commonly described as the nurse of Zeus during his infancy, and in this role is often considered to be a nymph.
-In the account of Zeus's upbringing from the now-lost work Eumolpia (likely composed in or before the 4th century BC), (Note: West 1983 suggests a date in the latter part of the 4th century BC, though Betegh, disagrees with West's assessment that the work was composed this late, and argues that content from the text was referenced in the work of the 4th-century BC Eudemus of Rhodes.) which was attributed in antiquity to the mythical poet Musaeus, Amalthea was the nurse of the young Zeus, and a nymph.
-According to a summary of the Catasterismi of Eratosthenes (written by an author referred to as "Pseudo-Eratosthenes"), (Note: Musaeus fr.
+In stories of Zeus's infancy, Amalthea is the figure most commonly described as his nurse, and in this role she is often considered a nymph.
+She appeared in the account of Zeus's upbringing from the now-lost Eumolpia, probably a theogony composed in or before the second half of the 4th century BC, and attributed in antiquity to the mythical poet Musaeus.
+(Note: West 1983; Gantz.
+West 1983, suggests a date in the latter part of the 4th century BC, though Betegh, disagrees with West's assessment that the work was composed this late, and argues that content from the text was referenced by the 4th-century BC philosopher Eudemus of Rhodes.)
+This account is described in a summary - written by an author referred to as "Pseudo-Eratosthenes" - of the Catasterismi, a now-lost work of astral mythology attributed to the 3rd-to-2nd-century BC scholar Eratosthenes.
+(Note: Musaeus fr.
 8 Diels (pp. 181-182) [= Eratosthenes, Catasterismi (Hard 2015)].
-The Catasterismi are a lost work, and survive only through the epitome of the text written by Pseudo-Eratosthenes.) in the account attributed to Musaeus, Zeus's mother Rhea gave him as a newborn child to Themis, who handed him over to the nymph Amalthea, who had the infant nursed by a she-goat.
-Pseudo-Eratosthenes goes on to relate that this goat was the daughter of Helios, and was so terrifying in appearance that the Titans, out of fear, asked Gaia to hide her in a cave on Crete; Gaia complied, entrusting the goat to Amalthea.
-After Zeus reaches adulthood, he receives an oracle advising him to use the goat's skin as a weapon in his war against the Titans (due to its terrifying nature).
-According to the De astronomia (a work of astral mythology likely composed in the 2nd-century AD), (Note: The work was attributed in antiquity to the Roman author Gaius Julius Hyginus; for this dating and attribution, see Hard 2004.) which similarly recounts the narrative from Musaeus, (Note: Frazer 2015b; Musaeus, fr.
-84 III Bernabé (2007) [= Hyginus, De astronomia 2.13.6-7 (Hard 2015)].) this weapon which Zeus uses against the Titans is the aegis.
+On the Catasterismi and the summary by Pseudo-Eratosthenes, see Kanas.)
+According to Pseudo-Eratosthenes, in the version by Musaeus, Zeus's mother Rhea gives him as a newborn to the goddess Themis; he is then handed over to the nymph Amalthea, who has the infant reared by a she-goat.
+This goat is said to be the offspring of the god Helios; she is so terrifying in appearance that, out of fear, the Titans (the gods from the generation before Zeus) had asked Gaia, their mother, to conceal her in a Cretan cave.
+Gaia complied, entrusting the goat to Amalthea.
+After Zeus reaches adulthood, he receives an oracle advising him to use the goat's skin as a weapon in his war against the Titans, because of its terrifying nature.
+The narrative from Musaeus is also recounted in De astronomia, (Note: Frazer 1929b; Musaeus, fr.
+84 III Bernabé (2007) [= Hyginus, De astronomia 2.13.6-7 (Hard 2015)].) a work of astral mythology probably composed in the 2nd century AD.
+(Note: The work was attributed in antiquity to the Roman author Gaius Julius Hyginus; for this dating and attribution, see Hard 2004.)
+De astronomia specifies that this goatskin used against the Titans is the aegis (a divine attribute which varies in form depending on the source).